 So, then it shouldn’t come as much of a surprise that the best place to find what’s locally in-season is not the grocery store at all, but either at a producer-only farmers’ market, through a CSA, or by visiting a local farm.

-Another option is to shop at a food co-op; readers in Frederick might want to try Common Market, which sources as much of its produce from local farms as possible.
+Another option is to shop at a food co-op; readers in Frederick might want to try Common Market Co-op, which sources as much of its produce from local farms as possible.
+Even chain grocery stores have started including sections with the meat and produce that highlight items sourced locally.

 In late May, if you live in Maryland (or the mid-Atlantic), then you can expect to start finding an abundance of local food available, including salad mixes, greens, strawberries, asparagus, radishes, green onions, and broccoli.